datalust/seq-tickets/rfcs/0640-internal-error-reporting.md

 By default, no error details will be reported.
 Seq currently (4.1.x) maintains a strict policy of making no external network calls without an explicit opt-in by an administrator (e.g. for version update checks).
 Clear and explicit opt-in is a cornerstone of Seq's respect for user privacy and security.

-To opt-in, an administrative Seq user will open the _Settings_ > _System_ page and navigate to the _Telemetry_ heading.
+To opt-in, an administrative Seq user will open the _Settings_ > _Diagnostics_ page and navigate to the _Telemetry_ heading.
 Initially, only a single, unchecked box will be presented, with the title:

 > **Enable error reporting**